fibo/react-design.dev/README.md

 On the other hand it is hard to fill the gap between design and code development.
 **Why?**
 'Cause developers, as well as designers, want to use the tools they like, the tools they feel more confident with.
-As a React developer I think Framer goes in the right direction but I feel there is still something missing.
+As a React developer I think *Framer X* goes in the right direction but I feel there is still something missing.

 > I want to use my development tools and environment.
 > I want a design tool that is as much flexible as possible.